 Recent advances in vision-language models (VLMs) have significantly improved performance across a spectrum of multimodal tasks.
 However, despite the superb capabilities of state-of-the-art models, VLMs suffer from notable limitations in processing fine-grained visual details~\citep{Rahmanzadehgervi_2024_ACCV}.
 Recent studies highlight that VLMs often struggle with tasks requiring detailed visual understanding, where the subtle visual details that humans can easily interpret are neglected by VLMs~\citep{tong_eyes_2024}.
 This issue is further amplified with high-resolution image inputs~\citep{Wu_2024_CVPR,Wang_Ding_Zeng_Zhou_Shen_Luo_Yu_Tao_2025}.

-To overcome this challenge, previous research has explored the incorporation of visual search and multiresolution processing techniques into VLM-based systems.
+To overcome this challenge, previous research has explored the incorporation of visual search and multi-resolution processing techniques into VLM-based systems.
 Although visual search systems provide additional information on keypoints in images in the VLM, they can suffer from error propagation due to their complex system design~\citep{Wu_2024_CVPR,shen2024zoomeye}.
-Multiresolution processing methods, on the other hand, add extra visual tokens which represent the crops of the original input image at different resolutions~\citep{thapa2024dragonfly}.
+Multi-resolution processing methods, on the other hand, add extra visual tokens which represent the crops of the original input image at different resolutions~\citep{thapa2024dragonfly}.
 While those methods may confer a performance boost, they also introduce computational overhead due to additional image tokens.
-And the multiresolution image tokens themselves still represent general information about the image, and not necessarily the pertinent details of the specific region of interest (ROI) in the image that would be most helpful for the task.
+Additionally, the multi-resolution image tokens themselves still represent general information about the image, and not necessarily the pertinent details of the specific region of interest (ROI) in the image that would be most helpful for the task.

 In this paper, we take inspiration from recent demonstrations of tool use in large language models (LLMs) via reinforcement learning (RL) and extend this approach to multimodal VLMs with a particular focus on efficient use of limited resources.
 In particular, we efficiently train smaller VLMs via GRPO to capture visual details from task-specific ROIs in real-world images by appropriately calling a zoom-in tool.
-We choose an RL approach also due to a lack of existing data with annotated tool-use trajectory traces that could act as ground truth for supervised fine-tuning of a vision model for detailed visual reasoning.
+We choose a RL approach also due to a lack of existing data with annotated tool-use trajectories that could act as ground truth for supervised fine-tuning of a vision model for detailed visual reasoning.

 Our contributions are as follows: \begin{itemize} \item We propose a recipe for extending GRPO to tool use in the visual domain with efficiency under constrained resources. \item We establish a set of parameters that enable a small VLM to learn tool use for visual detail understanding under resource constraints; and we find that the structure of the reward function and the data mix significantly impact success. \item We present experimental results showing improvement on small-model SOTA on high-resolution VQA datasets. \item We discuss how the choice of external tool interface, including tokens allocated to the representation of the results of external tool calls, affects performance. \end{itemize}